ByByte-diy/ByByteMega/README.md

 - **4 WS2812 LEDs**: Located at the edges of the robot, functioning as customizable indicators or turn signals.
 - **3 Servo Motor Outputs**: Provides flexibility for additional mechanical functionality.
 - **Arduino Uno-Compatible Headers**: Allows integration of shields and expansion of functionality.
-- **1 Touch sensor**: For use as touch button, connected to digital port.
-- **2 Wheel tachometers**: For reading wheel rotation speed and enabling precise movement control and odometry calculations.
-- **Knock sensor**: Detects vibrations and impacts, useful for collision detection and interactive programming projects.

 ### Mobility
 The robot features two side-mounted wheels, enabling tank-style differential steering for precise movement control.